hapax/hapax.github.io/assets/simple-physics.md

 If it's very windy, it may be better to walk!

-(c) If you feel like doing some trigonometry, determine how many raindrops you encounter as a function of the parameters involved.
+(c) If you feel like doing some trigonometry, determine how many raindrops you encounter for arbitrary horizontal velocity $u$.

 ---